-Each applicant must provide a copy of their current dental license with expiration date.
+All applicants, regardless of the track they choose, must provide a copy of their current dental license with expiration date.
 If the dental license expires before the examination date, a renewed copy of the dental license is required and must be submitted to ABDSM before it expires.
 Applicants cannot sit for the exam without proof of a current valid dental license.